2017 NAEYC Public Policy Forum- Indiana Team

 Meet the Team:

-The following Indiana AEYC Members were selected to accompany Indiana AEYC Executive Director Dianna Wallace and represent Indiana at the 2017 NAEYC Public Policy Forum:
+The following Indiana AEYC Members were selected to accompany Indiana AEYC Executive Director Dianna Wallace and represent Indiana at the 2017 NAEYC Public Policy Forum-special thanks to our amazing team for representing Indiana!

 Nick Jaworski is a passionate child care advocate, educator, and leader.
 He has traveled extensively, residing in countries as diverse as the Czech Republic, Turkey, Vietnam, and China.
 Nick is an experienced speaker and has spoken at conferences all around the world.
 He has also managed several educational startups at home and abroad, including leading Disney’s largest school in its entry into the Chinese market.